middletemplelibrary/history-of-the-library/README.md

 The final site was ultimately decided with the purchase of new land, known as Essex Wharf and premises (approximately where the Queen Elizabeth building stands today).

 <param ve-image
-       label=Library Committee minutes discussing plans for the new Library’s location, 14 April 1857 (MT/9/LCM/1)" url="https://github.com/user-attachments/assets/c56ec118-28cc-420a-b768-7f5ec4d1a636">
+       label="Library Committee minutes discussing plans for the new Library’s location, 14 April 1857 (MT/9/LCM/1)" url="https://github.com/user-attachments/assets/c56ec118-28cc-420a-b768-7f5ec4d1a636">

 ## The Gothic Library